jwu-1/portfolio/README.md

 # My Portfolio

-Be sure to install all the dependencies and use npm start
+Be sure to install all the dependencies(npm install) and use npm start